c19witness/uk-covid19-inquiry/2023-12-13_module-2/12_SOBO:_British_Medical_Association_by_Mr_Stanton.rst

    Key point why was the stop order placed on further procurement of FFP3? <a style="color:white; text-decoration: underline dotted" href"https://twitter.com/EvonneTCurran/status/1735293825411617029">- Dr Evonne T Curran NursD (one day later, Twitter/X)</a>
    </div></div>

-The failure to adequately respond to the risk of :outline:`aerosol transmission` has had a direct impact on the protection of healthcare workers, with 40% of respondents to a BMA survey reporting as late as July 2021 that they were :outline:`not being provided with respirators, despite working with Covid-19 patients`.
+The failure to adequately respond to the :outline:`risk of aerosol transmission` has had a direct impact on the protection of healthcare workers, with 40% of respondents to a BMA survey reporting as late as July 2021 that they were :outline:`not being provided with respirators, despite working with Covid-19 patients`.

 In this regard, the BMA invites the Inquiry to consider the extent to which considerations of cost and practicality were prioritised over safety.